-Face lift Scars Revision in Beverly Hills
+Facelift Scars Revision in Beverly Hills

-In addition, the ear lobe is often left attached to the skin and pulled down (Pixie Ear) which is a dead give away that you’ve had a facelift.
-The simple fix of placing the axes of the ear lobe in a 10 degree posterior position will avoid that pitfall.
+Another tell-tale sign of having a facelift is the poor positioning of the earlobes and the cartilage of the tragus.
+Often, the tragal cartilage gets blunted during a facelift and leaves an unnatural look.
+In addition, the earlobe is often left attached to the skin and pulled down (Pixie Ear), which is a dead give away that you have had a facelift.
+The simple fix of placing the axis of the ear lobe in a 10-degree posterior position will avoid that pitfall.

-I perform only one face lift a day and I never leave any part of the surgery to an assistant—I do everything from the first incision to the last stitch and place particular attention to the placement of each stitch.
+I perform only one facelift a day, and I never leave any part of the surgery to an assistant—I do everything from the first incision to the last stitch and place particular attention to the placement of each stitch.